Welcome to the Class of 1967 Web site.

-The dates of the reunion are Monday, May 22nd through May 25th.
-Early arrivals may register on Sunday afternoon or evening.
-May 21st, and there will be a welcoming reception that evening.
-Housing will be available for the evening of the 21st.
-The Reunion officially ends after Commencement and the Alumni Exercises, but some people may want to stay for Radcliiffe Day on Friday May 26th.
+The dates of the reunion are Thursday June 2nd and Friday June 3rd, 2022..
+Early arrivals may register on Wednesday afternoon or evening.
+June 1st, and there will be a welcoming reception that evening.
+Housing will be available for the evening of the 1st.
+The Reunion officially ends after The Annual Meeting of the HAA.

 The reunion committee's objectives overall, in what will be a densely packed program, are to make everyone feel welcomed and included, to provide enough time for private reunions among old friends who may not have seen one another for decades, and to have enough discussions of issues of importance to give all classmates a chance to participate.